thacherT1D/webdevstuff/Dev_Environment/Setup_Development_Environment.desc.md

 ### Congratulations!

-You've successfully setup a web development environment on Mac OS X and have completed these development tasks.
+You've successfully setup a web development environment on macOS and have completed these development tasks.

 1. Created a tiny web page with a text editor
 1. Tested the web page in a browser